cancervariants/metakb/docs/index.rst

 The meta-knowledgebase was created to evaluate the disparities in variant interpretation content and structure across established resources of clinical interpretation knowledge.
-This result of this work is described in full detail in our `preprint`_.
+The result of this work is described in full detail in our `preprint`_.

 This site is reference documentation for using the associated `web interface`_ for searching the meta-knowledgebase.